icpc-ufrn/competitive_programming/ideas/segtree.md

 - `Z.suffix = Y.sufix` or `X.sufix + Y.sufix` when `Y.sufix = [ly;ry]`
 Check: https://codeforces.com/edu/course/2/lesson/5/3/practice/contest/280799/problem/A

-## DP in Segtree
+## Linear recurrences on consecutive positions on Segtrees

-If you can model a DP as a linear transformation on adjacent positions, you can encode this on a segtree and allow [TODO]
+Linear recurrences for DP when expressed over adjacent positions can be used in segtrees since matrixes can encode such transitions.
+Since matrix multiplication (or other operation in question) is associative, segtree can be used.

 Check: https://atcoder.jp/contests/abc246/tasks/abc246_h
 Check: https://codeforces.com/gym/102644/problem/H